openforis/sepal-doc/docs/source/workflows/drivers.rst

 .. csv-table::
     :header: Scale, Source, Date, MMU (ha), Tree height (m), Canopy cover (%), Comment

     Cameroon, "REDD+ National Strategy (MINEP, 2008)", 2018, 0.5, 3, 10%, "Exclusion of monospecific agro-industrial plantations with a purely economic vocation and using mainly agricultural management techniques.
-Are always considered as forest the areas victims of natural disturbances which are likely to recover their past status."
+Are always considered as forest the areas subjected to natural disturbances which are likely to recover their past status."
     Central African Republic, FRA, 2020, 0.5, 5, 10%,
     Gabon, "Sannier et al., 2016", 2020, 0.5, 5, 30%, Functional definition used by national monitoring system (AGEOS) Democratic Republic of Congo, "FREL 2018 (Ministère de l’Environnement et Développemnt Durable, 2018)", 2018, 0.5, 3, 30%, "A canopy cover criterion of around 50% for an area of 0.09 ha was used during the interpretation of the samples."